OAI/Outreach/src/website/blog/2026-04-09-june-2026-newsletter.md

 The OpenAPI Specification (OAS) team is evaluating changes for v3.3, with a number of items in scope.

-Firstly, the team is investigating a concept called "Standardized API Features", or SAFs.
+Firstly, the team is investigating a concept that we're calling "Standardized API Features", or SAFs.
 As the name suggests SAFs are intended to provide a mechanism for characterizing features of OAS in two ways, namely: the feature has standardised behavior defined by an external specification (such as an RFC), and it requires